How to Pray What to Pray Help Me Jesus A Better Life Our Faith More

 When bad things happen

-When bad things happen to you, it is natural to ask, “God, why did this have to happen?”
+When bad things happen, it is natural to ask, “God, why did this have to happen?”

 Many times we have no answers… because we don’t know the mind of God.
 We don’t know why He allows certain things to happen.